Cover for Mastering Podcast Show Notes (Examples & Templates Included)

 Josh May

 Hey I'm Josh, one of the guys behind Show Notes Generator.
-I'm passionate about technology, podcasting, and story telling.
+I'm passionate about technology, podcasting, and storytelling.